aacebo/teams-sdk-js/samples/echo/README.md

 # Samples: Echo

-a bot that echos back what the user said to them.
+A bot that echos back what the user said to it.

 ## Run